hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

 ### Active Directory Lab on Azure

-This project demonstrates how to set up a Windows Server Active Directory environment using Microsoft Azure.
-The lab involves provisioning a Domain Controller (DC) and a Client PC, joining the client to the domain, creating user accounts, and ensuring proper connectivity and remote access.
+This project showcases the setup of a Windows Server Active Directory environment on Microsoft Azure.
+It involves deploying a Domain Controller (DC) and a Client PC, joining the client to the domain, creating user accounts, and configuring secure connectivity and remote access.

 ---